beddalumia/colorlab/+rgb/README.md

 ### COPYRIGHT & LICENSING ###

 © 2014 Chad Greene, original [rgb function](https://it.mathworks.com/matlabcentral/fileexchange/46872-intuitive-rgb-color-values-from-xkcd)
-© 2022 Gabriele Bellomia, rgb.X11 adaptation
+© 2022 Gabriele Bellomia, X11 colorset addition
 All rights reserved.

 Redistribution and use in source and binary forms, with or without